DVDMVN/GMDT_PROJ/README.md

 The 'data' folder is used to hold our preprocessed data.
 You may download and load the raw datasets according to cells in the 'cleaning.ipynb' file.
 - We also hold the 'unprocessed' versions, of the data.
 This data is at the in between stage of preprocessing and postprocessing, standardized but not cleaned.
 Used in the 'about.py' file for demonstrations in cleaning.
+- A special case, we also hold the 'engineered' version of the 'steam_reviews' data.
+Due to the size and nature of the dataset, performing feature engineering takes a considerable amount of time, even in low proportions.
+Holding the already feature engineered version saves on execution times.

 **Streamlit Application**: